 I paid full price for my device, so this Lyma laser review is not sponsored or influenced in any way.

-By the time it arrived at my house, I had a bit of buyers’ remorse, thinking how silly I was to fall for a social media marketing ad.
+By the time it arrived at my house, I had a bit of buyer’s remorse, thinking how silly I was to fall for a social media marketing ad.
 But I thought, ok, you spent all this money, you might as well follow the instructions exactly and see what happens.
-That was over a month ago and I honestly didn’t expect to see results too quickly — most of these beauty devices require months of consistent use to notice any changes.
+That was over a month ago, and I honestly didn’t expect to see results too quickly — most of these beauty devices require months of consistent use to notice any changes.

 How does it work?
-Previously available at-home lasers only had 5-20 milliwatts of strength, but Lyma has a 500 milliwatt laser inside.
+Previously available at-home lasers only had 5-20 milliwatts of strength, but the Lyma laser has a 500 milliwatt laser inside.
 They’ve basically figured out how to diffuse the laser safely so we don’t blind ourselves or burn our skin.
-And because the Lyma doesn’t use heat or stress damage like most other laser treatments, it’s safe for all skin tones, even those with a lot of melanin.
+And because the Lyma laser doesn’t use heat or stress damage like most other laser treatments, it’s safe for all skin tones, even those with a lot of melanin.

-Have you tried Lyma or another at-home laser?
+Have you tried Lyma laser or another at-home laser?
 What was your experience?
 Let us know in the comments!

 If You Liked This Beauty Review, You Should Read: